rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-29-cdea5c0150f1a561-listing-of-new-securities-of-nakoda-group-of-industries-ltd.md

 stocks:
 - NAKODA
 tags:
+- conversion
+- equity
 - listing
+- nakoda-group
-- equity-shares
+- partly-paid
 - rights-issue
-- conversion
-- partly-paid-shares
-- nakoda-group
 title: Listing of New Securities of Nakoda Group of Industries Ltd - Conversion of Partly Paid Shares
 ---